My top five books of 2016

 Another classic (apparently) that I discovered this year.

+I brought the cartoon version by mistake and kind of liked it.
 I also like that there are practical tips on how we can all build our teams up

 Above the Line